 Custom Poker Chips for Poker Clubs: What to Order and Why

-If you run a poker club โ whether it's a weekly home game that outgrew the kitchen table or a commercial card room โ generic chips eventually become a liability.
+If you run a poker club — whether it is a weekly home game that outgrew the kitchen table or a commercial card room — generic chips eventually become a liability.
+For denominations, care, and reorder planning across the whole chip lifecycle, bookmark Poker Chip Academy.
+University poker societies ordering on committee budgets have their own MOQ and Freshers' timeline — see custom poker chips for university poker societies.
+A rotating home poker league with shared custody is a different planning job — see custom poker chips for a home poker league before you scale to club quantities here.
+Pub and bar leagues that move chips weekly between cellar and function room have their own case and count maths — pub poker ordering guide.
 Players notice when stacks feel wrong.
 Staff waste time explaining house rules tied to inconsistent denominations.
 And without a distinctive design, counterfeit chips can find their way onto your tables.

 Custom poker chips solve all three problems at once.
-Here's how to approach an order that makes sense for a club environment.
+Here is how to approach an order that makes sense for a club environment.

 Why Poker Clubs Upgrade to Custom Chips

-Security โ A unique chip design is much harder to replicate than mass-market plastic sets ordered from a general retailer.
+Security — A unique chip design is much harder to replicate than mass-market plastic sets ordered from a general retailer.
+Clubs that need RFID or covert UV can brief us separately — see chip security: RFID and UV.

 Clay or Ceramic for a Club?